nriddiford/Riddiford-and-Schlosser-2016/README.md

-# Pipeline for Riddiford and Schlosser 2016
+# Bioinformatic pipeline for Riddiford and Schlosser 2016

 Please cite [Riddiford and Schlosser 2016](https://elifesciences.org/content/5/e17666) when you use this pipeline for data analysis